 About Denise

-The summer of 1999, I was working for Disney in Paris, France when my mother told me about the terminal cancer.
+The summer of 1999, I was working in Paris, France when my mother told me about the terminal cancer.
 The same disease that had taken my father’s life was on move in her body.
 I knew well how this story ended.
 We argued about my return.
 She wanted me to stay.
 I wanted to go home.
 I insisted.
 Then she paused, in her resolute British accent, she said,

 “If you come home, I want you to interview me on our down time together…you can write my life story.”